Adam0Brien/tutors-workshop-example/topic-01-typical/unit-1/talk-1-intro/introduction.md

-Lecture 1
+Agile Slides

 A short summary of the talk, no more than two sentences.

 New content added
 - Here is a bullet point
-    - Nested bullet point
+    - Nested bullet